- Home

 Wellness Exams

 Regular checkups are an important part of maintaining a healthy lifestyle and preventing illness.
-Annual wellness exams are a cornerstone of preventative care that provide an opportunity for the early detection of disease or illness.
+Annual wellness exams are a cornerstone of preventive care that provide an opportunity for the early detection of disease or illness.

-The primary care physicians at The University of Kansas Health System understand the importance of building a history of health with regularly-scheduled annual wellness visits.
+The primary care physicians at The University of Kansas Health System understand the importance of building a history of health with regularly scheduled annual wellness visits.
 As an interdisciplinary health system, physicians from a wide range of disciplines work directly with your regular doctor to ensure your health.

 What is a wellness exam?